Grace Nwokocha, former sprinter in N.C. A&T track and field program, gets provisional suspension from Athletics Integrity Unit

 Ross’ women’s team won the Big South Conference championship in May in High Point but later had to forfeit because it had used an ineligible athlete.
 The Aggies lost 26 points and finished second, by seven points, to High Point.

-Symone Darius, who was second behind Nwokocha in the 100 and 200 and ran for A&T's winning team in the 4x100 relay to help the Aggies score 26 of their points, had qualified for NCAA championships but did not compete.
-Neither the university nor the Big South identified the athlete, and no explanation was offered regarding why she was ineligible.
+Symone Darius, who was second behind Nwokocha in the 100 and 200 and ran for A&T’s winning team in the 4x100 relay to help the Aggies score 26 of their points, had qualified for NCAA championships but did not compete.
+Neither the university nor the Big South has identified the athlete or disclosed the reason for her ineligibility.

-Ross, a hurdler during his competitive career, won a bronze medal in the 1999 world championships.
+Ross, a hurdler during his competitive career and a coach at A&T for 10 years, won a bronze medal in the 1999 world championships.
 But his participations in the 2002-05 U.S. outdoor championships, in the 2003 and 2004 world championships and in the 2004 Athens Olympics were nullified when he received a two-year suspension in 2010 from the U.S. Anti-Doping Agency.

 Ross was one of several athletes to testify in federal court in 2008 against coach Trevor Graham, who was convicted of lying to investigators in the BALCO steroid case that also involved baseball’s Barry Bonds and Jason Giambi; track and field star Marion Jones, who competed in that sport and in basketball at North Carolina; and former NFL player Bill Romanowski.